 Sugar Cookies are the ultimate holiday cookie and so fun to decorate!
 They bake quickly and you can make them soft or crunchy according to your preference.

-With all the Holiday Recipes we have on the blog, I was shocked when I realized we hadn’t posted a classic Sugar Cookie recipe yet.
+With all the Holiday Recipes we have on the blog, we somehow hadn’t published plain Sugar Cookies yet.
 Although there’s a recipe for Rolled Sugar Cookies and Sugar Cookie Frosting, there hasn’t been a traditional Sugar Cookie.
 Well, that all changes now.

 This is the perfect recipe for delicious, chewy, buttery Sugar Cookies.
 They’re perfect to bake for the holidays and enjoy a fun night of decorating them with the whole family.
 These cookies come together quickly with simple ingredients and are sure to become your go-to Sugar Cookie recipe every Christmas.

 They’re great to have around the house, serve at holiday parties, and give as gifts.
 To make sure you have enough Sugar Cookies for the entire season try making a double batch.
 You can put some out right away and freeze the rest to enjoy later in the month.

 When it comes to making Sugar Cookies, decorating them is probably the best part.
 Slathering on the frosting, and sprinkles is a great way you can involve younger kids in holiday baking.
 They can add as many different colors, shapes, and sparkles as you want!
 Here are some of our favorite ways to finish off Sugar Cookies.

 - Frosting: For the frosting, you can use Sugar Cookie Frosting or Buttercream Frosting.
 Once you’ve made it divide the frosting into smaller containers and add different food coloring to them.
 You can also try making some Chocolate Frosting or Easy Mint Frosting to change things up.